usnistgov/800-63-3/sp800-63-3/sec5_DIRM.md

 3. Federation requirements may or may not have a user impact.
 For example, consent requirements or infrastructure requirements could necessitate an infrastructure or protocol upgrade.
 4. Addition or removal of xALs may not require a migration, but would trigger a new risk assessment to determine if a change is necessary for the RP.

 The guidance does not prescribe that any migration needs to occur, only that it be considered as revisions are released.
-It is up CSP and RP, based on their risk tolerance and mission, to determine the best approach.
+It is up to the CSP and RP, based on their risk tolerance and mission, to determine the best approach.